Gitnaseem745/intelpedia/docs/ADMIN_DASHBOARD.md

 2. Navigate to `/admin` (redirects to `/admin/tools`)

-3. Use password: `admin123` to access the dashboard
+3. Enter your configured admin password to access the dashboard

 ## 🛠️ Development Notes